Stress Testing

 Reading Time: 4 min.

-Visualizing the Stress of US Banks A recurring cycle of regulatory stress testing exercises has become the new normal in the banking world, at least on the two shores of the northern Atlantic.
+A recurring cycle of regulatory stress testing exercises has become the new normal in the banking world, at least on the two shores of the northern Atlantic.
 The periodicity of the European stress testing heartbeat has not yet been firmly established.
 Did we just miss a beat in 2015 (a so called palpitation) or will the European cycle have two (or more) years periodicity?
 Who knows.
+Fortunately, there are no such uncertainties around the US stress testing cycle.
+The US CCAR rhythm seems to be a very robust annual throb and in March we just got the latest iteration.